What to Do if You Get a Credit Card Denial

 Pam

-You’ve researched several credit cards and spent more time than you should be deciding on which card to apply for next.
+You’ve researched several credit cards and spent more time than you should deciding which card to apply for next.
 You fill out the application, hit submit, and wait with bated breath.
 (It’s kind of a thrill, right?)
-And suddenly, something that has never happened before happens.
-You get denied.
-It’s almost a personal affront, you have good credit, you pay on time and someone has the audacity to deny you.
+And suddenly, something that has never happened before happens—you get denied.
+It’s almost a personal affront.
+You have good credit, you pay on time, and someone has the audacity to deny you?
 Don’t worry!
-It happens to all of us – don’t let it derail you on your points and miles journey.
+It happens to all of us—don’t let it derail you on your points and miles journey.
 Here’s what you should do if you get a credit card denial.
+Be sure to listen to Podcast #59 Points and Miles Playbook – Dealing with Credit Card Application Hurdles and Denials for more information!

 Call the Reconsideration Line

-Sometimes, if you call the credit card company and ask why you weren’t approved, it will end up a simple fix.
-Maybe that bank has loaned you their maximum amount.
-If you suggest that they lower the credit amount on one of your cards, that may open it up for you to have another card with them.
-This has been the reason for many people’s denials and then approvals.
+Sometimes, if you call the credit card company and ask why you weren’t approved, it will be a simple fix.
+Maybe that bank has extended you the maximum amount of credit relative to your income.
+If you suggest that they lower the credit amount on one of your cards or transfer credit from one of your older cards to the new card, that may be enough for them to approve you.
+This has been the reason for many people’s denials that have turned into approvals.

-Sometimes they just need more information.
-Verification of your address or name.
-Maybe you accidentally put your social security number incorrectly.
+Sometimes, they need more information—verification of your address or name.
+Maybe you accidentally entered your social security number incorrectly.

-If you are applying for a business card, they may want you to send them something with your address on it.
-This has happened a couple of times to me and I just send in my EIN application and we’ve been good.
+If you are applying for a business card, they may want you to send them something with your address on it (this has happened to me a couple of times).
+I send in my EIN application approval letter, and we’ve been good.

-The take-home message is this – don’t roll over and accept a credit card denial.
-A lot of the time they just need more information and it is a simple fix.
+The take-home message is this—don’t roll over and accept a credit card denial.
+A lot of the time, they need more information, and it is a simple fix.
 If not, you’ll know what the problem is and can work on fixing it.
-I have had a credit denial reversed once I called.
+I have often had a credit denial reversed once I called.

 Woman on phone